Hydrogen measuring technology

 HySABi project

-As part of the HySABi project, Fraunhofer IPM is working with industrial partners to develop a novel H2 sensor system for vehicle exhaust gas systems.
+As part of the HySABi project, Fraunhofer IPM has been working with industrial partners to develop a novel H2 sensor system for vehicle exhaust gas systems.

 Fraunhofer Strategic Research Fields